2022–23 Detroit Pistons season

-The 2022–23 Detroit Pistons season is the 82nd season of the franchise, the 75th in the National Basketball Association (NBA), and the sixth in Midtown Detroit.
-The Pistons will attempt to improve on their 23–59 record from last season.
+The 2022–23 Detroit Pistons season was the 82nd season of the franchise, the 75th in the National Basketball Association (NBA), and the sixth in Midtown Detroit.
+The Pistons finished with the worst overall record in the NBA and third-worst in franchise history at 17–65, missing the playoffs for the fourth consecutive season.
+It was their first 60 loss season since 1993–94.
+This was the fifth and final season under head coach Dwane Casey.

-With their loss to the Charlotte Hornets on March 9, the Pistons were officially eliminated from playoff contention.

 Draft

 The Pistons held the fifth overall pick in the 2022 NBA draft, along with one second-round pick entering the draft.

 On draft night, the Pistons traded for Jalen Duren, who was selected by the Charlotte Hornets with the 13th overall pick and subsequently traded to the New York Knicks.
 Additionally, the 46th pick was traded to the Portland Trail Blazers in exchange for the 36th pick.